Avoca Homestead Complex: Condition

-As at 25 February 2015, the homestead main buildings are in very good condition.
-The plaster ceiling of the rear northwest room in the stone section is sagging in one corner.
-The rear ancillary buildings are also generally in good condition with some subsidence of the jackaroo's quarters over the cellar and adjacent to the downpipe connecting to the underground tank.
+In May 2024 the 1871 parts of the building were destroyed by fire.
+The rear ancillary buildings and jackaroo's quarters over the cellar were damaged.
+The 1879 stone build which includes 2 bedrooms, a bathroom, lounge and dining area still remains with minor smoke and fire damage.
+Slight vandalism occurred throughout the 6 months of abandonment.

 The store and stable/coach shed are generally in fair condition with the exception of some missing walls and detached roof bracing (stable).

 The mess/kitchen building is in poor condition and the west wall has partly collapsed.
 This appears to be the result of the collapse of the stumps and or base of the posts.
 The building needs temporary propping to prevent collapse and then restumping and restoration of the drop log wall.

 The gardener's cottage is in fair condition, however it is not currently used for accommodation.
 The small shed adjacent to the gardener's cottage is in poor condition; weatherboards have been partly removed on both sides the structure has minor damage from branches falling from adjacent trees.

 The Avoca Homestead complex maintains high integrity, with most buildings in good to fair condition, apart from the mess/kitchen which is poorly maintained and requires stabilisation.
 The complex does not include the original woolshed, which was located 3 km to the south and has been destroyed.
 The complex does not include the single men's quarters; these are on an adjacent landholding and have been modified.